-(6) As soon as practicable after receiving a report of a disease prescribed under a regulation as a disease that must be reported under this section, the site senior executive must given inspector and an industry safety and health representative notice about the disease.
+ii.
+As soon as practicable after receiving a report of a disease prescribed under a regulation as a disease that must be reported under this section, the site senior executive must give an inspector and industry safety and health representative notice about the disease.

-199 Place of accident must be inspected
+199 Place of an accident must be inspected